United States Regiments & Batteries > New York > 82nd New York Infantry Regiment

 Battle of Fredericksburg

 Commanded by Lieutenant Colonel James Huston.
-The Regiment lost 7 men killed, 2 men mortally wounded, 12 men wounded and 15 men missing.
+The regiment lost 7 men killed, 2 men mortally wounded, 12 men wounded and 15 men missing.

 December-April At Falmouth